Lorentz violation and the electron-ion collider: Estimated constraints for the EIC

-where each coefficient for Lorentz violation is multiplied by different functions of the kinematical variables.
-The cross section, Eq.~\eqref{eq:fullxsec}, is averaged over the angle $\phi$ and integrated into four bins of sidereal time scaled by the number of bins.
+where $n_{\rm bins}$ is the number of sidereal time bins, $\sigma_{\rm th} (x,Q^2,n)$ is the theoretical cross section integrated over the $n$th sidereal time bin, $\sigma_{\rm exp}^i (x,Q^2,n)$ is the corresponding experimental cross section as it appears in the $i$th pseudoexperiment, and $C_{nm}$ is the $n_{\rm bins}\times n_{\rm bins}$ covariance matrix.
+The latter is the sum of two contributions: the statistical part is diagonal and is rescaled by a factor equal to the square root of the number of bins with respect to the statistical error of the original measurement, and we consider the two extreme cases of 0\% and 100\% correlation for the systematic contributions.
+In contrast, for this analysis there are no existing data for the EIC and we simply sample the SM cross section in each sidereal time bin.
 We use the software ManeParse~\cite{Maneparse1, Maneparse2}, and the CT10 set~\cite{CT10} in particular, for the quark PDFs.
-For each value of $(E_e, E_p, x, Q^{2})$, and for each pseudoexperiment, we extract a $95\%$ confidence-level bound on the magnitude of the coefficients $c_{f}^{\mu\nu}$ using a frequentist approach.
-The best individual limit on $|c_{f}^{\mu\nu}|$ at a given $(E_e, E_p, x, Q^{2})$ is determined by taking the minimum of the set of median values over the distribution of pseudoexperiments.
 Each coefficient is bounded independently by setting the others to zero, which is in accordance with accepted procedure \cite{datatables}.
-In addition to the extraction of bounds based on a $\chi^{2}$ distribution for each individual measurement, we also construct a global $\chi^{2}$ distribution over the entire dataset for each collider and the two respective detector locations and orientations.
+In addition to the extraction of bounds based on a chi-square for each individual measurement, we also construct a global chi-square over the entire dataset for each collider and the two respective detector locations and orientations: